 - 1 tube of Supromega omega 3 fatty acid Supplement (This supplies important omega 3 fatty acids.
 It also contains natural source vitamin E.)

 - Dinovite daily dog supplement (This supplies a host of vitamins, minerals, digestive enzymes, zinc and live direct fed microbials.
 Dinovite also has a nutritious plant component in the “Alfalfa Nutrient Concentrate” that replicates the partially digested plant matter of herbivores.
-All great stuff!)I use 1 tablespoon of Dinovite per cup of dog food.
+All great stuff!)I use 1 tablespoon of Dinovite per cup of dog food or add 2-3 cups of the powdered Dinovite per complete batch.
 In the video I show the Dinovite Liquid but now I use the powder because Dinovite has discontinued production of the “Dinovite liquid” in the single serve packets.

 Yield: 32 cups of dog food.